anandpanda3/snake_game/README.md

 The code can be extended to include scoring, levels, and additional styling.
 Players can compete for high scores.
 More features, such as obstacles or power-ups, can be added to increase complexity.

+How to Play:

+Open the HTML file in a web browser.